"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 Verse 3: "Jesus went up on the mountain, and there he sat down with his disciples."

-Jesus would have been traveling eastward, so the mountain mentioned would be in what is now the Golan Heights, bordering Syria.
+Jesus would have been traveling eastward, so the mountain mentioned would be in the general area of what is now the Golan Heights, bordering Syria.

 And there He sat with His disciples.